apiato/social-auth-container/README.md

 ## Support new Auth Provider

-1) Copy the container from `VendorSection` to a section of your project and fix the namespaces.
+1) Copy the container from `Vendor` to a section of your project and fix the namespaces.
 2) Pick an Auth Provider from the supported providers by [Socialite](https://socialiteproviders.github.io/).
 2) Go to `app/Containers/YourSection/Socialauth/Tasks/FindUserSocialProfileTask.php` and support your provider.